mlswg/mls-architecture/draft-ietf-mls-architecture.md

 compromise, the attacker can perform every operation available to a legitimate client in both cases.

-There is a significant difference, however in terms of recovery after a compromise.
+There is a significant difference, howeverm in terms of recovery after a compromise.

 Because of the PCS guarantees provided by the MLS protocol, when a previously